infogroup502/LFTSAD/README.md

-# Lightweight and Fast Time-Series Anomaly Detection via Point-Level and Sequence-Level Reconstruction Discrepancy
+# Lightweight and Fast Time-Series Anomaly Detection via Point-Level and Sequence-Level Reconstruction Discrepancy (TNNLS 2025)
 This repository contains the official implementation for the LFTSAD ([paper](https://ieeexplore.ieee.org/document/11006753)).

 ## Framework